CNC

 Convenience really.

-The Raspberry Pi interface looked a bit fraught to me as when I was first planning all this I did not understand HAL or much about the way things worked.
+The Raspberry Pi interface looked a bit fraught to me as, when I was first planning all this, I did not understand HAL or much about the way things worked.
 I was worried about getting a long way down the line and finding myself on a no-through-road situation.
-Knowing what I do now that might not be true now but I am certainly pleased with the Mesa and the level of support it gets in the LinuxCNC community.
+Knowing what I do now that might not be so true currently but I am certainly pleased with the Mesa and the level of support it gets in the LinuxCNC community.

 So what does it offer?